Non-Convex Self-Concordant Functions: Practical Algorithms and Complexity Analysis: Introduction

 However, these approaches suffer from some drawbacks~\cite{Mishchenko-2023-Regularized, Gratton-2025-Yet}.
-A primary one is computational: both cubic regularization methods~\cite{Nesterov-2006-Cubic} and trust-region methods~\cite{Conn-2000-Trust} require solving a nontrivial subproblem at each iteration that involves cubic or constrained quadratic models rather than updating via a simple Hessian inversion.
-This additional subproblem limits scalability to high-dimensional or large-scale problems.
-Moreover, their theoretical guarantees depend on strong smoothness conditions, such as the Lipschitz continuity of the Hessian~\cite{Nesterov-2006-Cubic, Nesterov-2008-Accelerating, Cartis-2011-Adaptive, Cartis-2011-Adaptive2, Conn-2000-Trust, Curtis-2017-Trust, Curtis-2023-Worst, Mishchenko-2023-Regularized, Doikov-2024-Gradient, Gratton-2025-Yet}, and sometimes even of the gradient~\cite{Curtis-2017-Trust, Curtis-2023-Worst, Gratton-2025-Yet}.
-These conditions are often unrealistic in various applications, where Hessian information may be ill-behaved or expensive to approximate accurately.
+A primary one is implementation: both cubic regularization methods~\cite{Nesterov-2006-Cubic} and trust-region methods~\cite{Conn-2000-Trust} require solving a nontrivial subproblem at each iteration that involves cubic or constrained quadratic models rather than a simple Hessian inversion.
+While efficient strategies exist for these subproblems (see, e.g., \cite{Agarwal-2017-Finding, Dussault-2024-Scalable, Gould-1999-Solving, Adachi-2017-Solving}), they nevertheless introduce additional implementation complexity compared to a simple regularized Newton update, and their efficient deployment in high-dimensional settings remains an active area of research.
+Moreover, the theoretical guarantees of cubic regularization methods and trust region methods depend on strong smoothness conditions, such as the Lipschitz continuity of the Hessian~\cite{Nesterov-2006-Cubic, Nesterov-2008-Accelerating, Polyak-2009-Regularized, Cartis-2011-Adaptive, Cartis-2011-Adaptive2, Conn-2000-Trust, Curtis-2017-Trust, Curtis-2023-Worst, Mishchenko-2023-Regularized, Doikov-2024-Gradient, Gratton-2025-Yet}, and sometimes even of the gradient~\cite{Curtis-2017-Trust, Curtis-2023-Worst, Gratton-2025-Yet}.
+These conditions are often unrealistic in various applications.